 Mr. Satter is a Managing Director and Midwest Regional Manager for Hilco Real Estate Appraisal, LLC.
 Responsibilities include business development, staff management, and appraisal production and review.
-Mr. Satter has 25+ years of experience in the valuation of real property on a variety of property types.
+Mr. Satter has 26 years of experience in the valuation of real property.

-Mr. Satter has broad experience in the valuation of residential, commercial, industrial and special use real estate throughout the Chicago metropolitan and Midwest markets.
-Commercial experience includes a broad range of property and assignment types including triple net leased retail assets, retail shopping centers, industrial complexes, apartment complexes, live-work projects, professional and medical office properties, heath care, hospitality, proposed construction, partially-complete projects and distressed property valuations.
+Mr. Satter has broad experience in the valuation of residential, commercial, industrial and special use real estate throughout the Chicago metropolitan and Midwest markets and valuation experience in 40 U.S. states.

+Commercial experience includes a broad range of property and assignment types including single-tenant retail assets, shopping centers, industrial complexes, apartment complexes, live-work projects, professional and medical office properties, heath care, hospitality, proposed construction, partially-complete projects and distressed property valuations.
 Specialized assignments include diminution of value and right of way vacation assignments.
-Special use assignments include movie theaters, synagogues, churches, detention facilities, hospital and critical care facilities and specialized agricultural, industrial and manufacturing facilities.
+Special use assignments include steel mills, movie theaters, synagogues, churches, detention facilities, hospital and critical care facilities and other specialized agricultural, industrial and manufacturing facilities.
 Residential experience includes valuing riparian rights, high value custom residences, façade easements and historic residences.

-Mr. Satter has experience as an expert witness and has been qualified as an expert in the Circuit Courts of Cook, Lake, DuPage, and Will Counties of Illinois, the Chicago Zoning Board of Appeals, Lake and Cook County property tax appeal boards, the Chicago Planning and Zoning Commission, the U.S. District Court for Northern Illinois, and the U.S. District Court for Eastern Michigan.
+Mr. Satter has experience as an expert witness and has been qualified as an expert in the Circuit Courts of Cook, Lake, DuPage, and Will Counties of Illinois, the Chicago Zoning Board of Appeals, Lake and Cook County property tax appeal boards, the Chicago Planning and Zoning Commission, the U.S. District Court for Northern Illinois, the U.S. District Court for Eastern Michigan, and the U.S. Bankruptcy Court for the District of Delaware.